BackupTheBerlios/subnant-svn/trunk/README.txt

   * commit-email

-    Sends email using post-commit hook by reading Subversion hook:commit-email property on parent directory(s) of committed files.
+    Sends email using post-commit hook by reading Subversion hook:commit-email property on parent directory(s) of committed files

     Can show who, why, what, when and where revision changes were made

     For more information:
     http://svn.berlios.de/viewcvs/*checkout*/subnant/trunk/doc/commit-email.html